 How Beneficial is Breastfeeding Compared to Formula Feeding?

-I recently saw a paediatrician about Elfin’s I’ve eliminated dairy (and soy).
+I recently saw a paediatrician about Elfin’s dairy allergy.
 The are two ways to eliminate it from her diet so she is more comfortable, ie. not regularly writhing in pain and presenting with a severe rash: put her on formula or cut all trace of dairy from my diet.
 Quite the undertaking…

 The paediatrician told me that it was preferable to continue breastfeeding without altering my diet, rather than moving Elfin on to formula.